computeythings/PiOpener-Server-FCM/README.md

       "intent": "OPEN"
     }

-Followed by this command: `curl -kd @payload.json https://<raspberrypi.ip>:4443/api/`
+Followed by this command: `curl -kd @payload.json -H "Content-Type: application/json" https://<raspberrypi.ip>:4443/api/`

 This should be followed by a response of "Opening garage" and the actual opening of your garage if it is closed or nothing if it is already open.